lucyyu24/lucyyu24.github.io/_posts/2022-12-3-grounding.markdown

 I realize that I'm always searching for something "better" instead of working with what I have.

-In school I used to be super cynical: I'll be working on a group assignment and my group mates will suggest something and I'll almost always reject it as not good enough, without looking at the idea and thinking about how it could be improved upon.
+I used to be super cynical in school: during group assignments my group mates will suggest something and I'll almost always reject it as not good enough, without looking at the idea first and building upon it.

 When I don't like something I end up throwing out the whole damn thing -- the baby with the bath water.